 Wabash men always have something to say and they often publish the words for the world to see.
 In our world of instant communication and social media, blogging has become a national rage.
 Wabash men maintain blogs for their businesses and personal interests.

-You can have your blog included by sending an e-mail to Michele Tater.
+You can have your blog included by sending an e-mail to Michele Ward.
 Include your name and Wabash class year, name of blog, URL, and one sentence describing your blog.
 Also include a passport style headshot for us to include.

 Wabash Alumni Blogs